The Latest: Hamas releases all 20 living hostages under Gaza ceasefire deal

 The releases came as President Donald Trump was in Israel to celebrate the U.S.-brokered ceasefire and hostage deal between Israel and Hamas, an agreement that he declared had effectively ended the war and opened the door to building a durable peace in the Middle East.

-Under the deal, Israel will release over 1,900 Palestinian prisoners and allow food and aid supplies into Gaza.
+Under the deal, Israel released over 1,900 Palestinian prisoners and is to allow a surge of food and aid supplies into famine-stricken Gaza.

+Trump will discuss the U.S.-proposed deal and postwar plans with other leaders in Egypt later Monday.

 Here’s the latest: